knguyen-66/shitty-portfolio/data/blogs/01-building-a-kinda-high-performance-chat-application-with-python-and-golang.md

 #### Application features

 As I was focusing a lot on the technical aspect, I've decided to keep the feature list short.
-For this app, I wanted it to be a group-based chat app, with options to:
+Functionally, I wanted it to be a group-based chat app, with options to:

 - Create & login to personal account
 - Search for users / groups